M1 light tractor

-Prior to and during World War II the United States Army called several tractors M1 Light Tractor.
-Under the Ordnance Corps these "off the shelf" tractors were meant to tow artillery pieces so were not equipped with blades like their Engineer counterparts.
-Eventually these were replaced by purpose built "High Speed Tractors" (HST).
+Prior to and during World War II the United States Army called several tractors M1 light tractor.
+Under the Ordnance Corps these commercial off-the-shelf tractors were meant to tow artillery pieces so were not equipped with blades like their Engineer counterparts.
+Eventually these were replaced by purpose-built high-speed tractors (HSTs).
 Some tractors were equipped with crane attachments for ammunition, and material handling.